-IMF is currently investigating a number of PFOS / PFOA contamination incidents at various sites around Australia.
+IMF is currently investigating a number of PFAS contamination incidents at various sites around Australia.
 To assist these investigations, we are conducting an information gathering exercise from people who have potentially been affected.
 This information will be used to evaluate whether in the future there may be viable legal claims for compensation.

-If you believe you may have suffered loss or damage as a result of PFC contamination, and in particular if you live or work (or have in the past lived or worked) near one of the following Department of Defence sites, IMF invites you to provide your details through this website.
+If you believe you may have suffered loss or damage as a result of PFAS contamination, and in particular if you live or work (or have in the past lived or worked) near one of the following sites, IMF invites you to provide your details through this website.

 - Jervis Bay Range Facility, ACT;